99 Ranch Market: History

-The supermarket's name has led to some confusion throughout time.
-Most commonly, there is debate over the chain's name, with many referring to the supermarket as "Ranch 99."
-This may stem from the fact that many store locations' front signage is designed with the "99" logo between the words "Ranch" and "Market."
-The company, however, is and has always been officially branded as "99 Ranch."
-In addition, some of the stores (especially those in Southern California) are located in the same market area as the similarly named 99 Cents Only Stores, but nevertheless there is no relation between the two chains (99 Ranch Market specializes in Asian-American supermarket products while 99 Cents Only is a variety store that sells products at a price ending with 99 cents).
-Likewise, in Phoenix, Arizona, there is a similarly named ethnic supermarket called "Pro's Ranch Market", but instead of selling Asian products it sells completely different Mexican products.

-Prior to 1998, all stores that were opened outside of California were done through franchisees.
-Except for a single store in Nevada, all of these franchises had either failed (Hawaii and Georgia), become independent (Indonesia), or both (Arizona).
+Prior to 1998, all stores that were opened outside of California were done through franchises, with the exception for a single store in Nevada, all of these franchises had either failed (Hawaii and Georgia), became independent (Indonesia), or both (Arizona).

 In their first expansion outside of California, company owned stores were opened in the Seattle area at the Great Wall Shopping Center in 1998 and a second store at the Edmonds Shopping Center in 2003.

-Over the years, 99 Ranch Market has developed into the largest Asian supermarket chain, with its own production facilities, including farms and processing factories.
+Over the years, 99 Ranch Market has developed into the largest Chinese supermarket chain, with its own production facilities, including farms and processing factories.
 The chain is currently headquartered in Buena Park, California.

 In addition to its American stores, it maintains its own production facilities in China and these company-owned plants have implemented quality control measures to ensure that products from China are compliant with Food and Drug Administration standards and regulations.

 A franchise store was established in Atlanta at the Asian Square in 1993.
 This store was unable to compete with more recently opened East Coast based chains like Super H Mart and closed in 2010.